SignReLU neural network and its approximation ability: Theoretical results for classifier functions

-Sparse grids are employed to break the curse of dimensionality of ReLU neural networks for approximating functions from Koborov space \cite{montanelli2019new} for $r=2$.
-Notice that our bound is better since for ReLU neural networks, the power of $\ln \epsilon^{-1}$ is $\f{3}{2}(d-1)+1$.
-In comparison, by DLU neural networks, it is improved to be less than $\f{4}{3}(d-1)+1$.
+Sparse grids are employed to break the curse of dimensionality of ReLU neural networks for approximating functions from Koborov space \cite{montanelli2019new} for $r=2$. \thmref{koborov} extends the results to $r\neq 2$ and piecewise Korobov functions.

 The above result can be further improved by restricting functions in the form of rank-one tensor.
-For $r = 1,2,\dots$, let $V^r [0,1]$ be the space of functions $g$ such that $g$, $g'$, $\dots$, $g^{(r-1)}$ are absolutely continuous on $[0,1]$ and $g^{(r)}$ is of bounded variation not exceeding $1$.
-We denote
+For $r = 1,2,\dots$, let $V^r [0,1]$ be the space of functions that satisfy $g$, $g'$, $\dots$, $g^{(r-1)}$ are absolutely continuous on $[0,1]$ and $g^{(r)}$ is of bounded variation not exceeding $1$.
+We denote a set of functions on $[0,1]^d$ as